smichaelonline/safe-space/README.md

 ![mockup](https://github.com/smichaelonline/safe-space/blob/main/public/assets/safe-space-mockup.png)

 # Safe Space
-*A carefully designed mobile-first mental-health app.
-Providing you a space where can track your thoughts and find a supportive community to lean on.*
+*A carefully designed mobile and tablet-friendly mental-health app.
+Providing you a space where can track your thoughts and find a supportive community to lean on.
+Anytime and anywhere.*

 ## About the App